 - DHA: Essential for baby’s brain formation as well as eye, skin and nervous system development

 - wild caught, oily fish

 - Folate: Essential for healthy babies and helps to prevent brain and spinal cord defects.
-(You want to be sure you get the right form if you have the MTHFR defect)

 - dark leafy greens, asparagus and broccoli